AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/journey-canvas/configure-journey-canvas.md

 ### Trend a node (what does this mean?
 What does the Trend option do?)

-The option to trend is available when selecting
+The option to trend is available when selecting the following objects on the canvas:

 * Individual nodes